ICELAND

 Electricity: Type F plugs, 230V.
 US travelers will need a plug adapter.

-Weather: Unpredictable year-round.
-Layers and a waterproof jacket are non-negotiable regardless of season.
+Good to Know: Iceland’s weather changes fast — sometimes within the hour.
+Layers and a waterproof jacket are essential regardless of season.

 Getting to Iceland